d-jason32/LeafLens/README.md

 <p align="center">
-  A full-stack web and mobile app for learning ASL!
+  A full-stack mobile app for learning about plants!
 </p>

 <div align="center">